TheRobBrennan/microsoft-parter-network/modules/Create a Windows virtual machine in Azure/README.md

 NOTE: SMTP (port 25) is a special case.
 Depending on your subscription level and when your account was created, outbound SMTP traffic may be blocked.
 You can request to remove this restriction with business justification.

 # Summary

+In this module, you learned how to create a Windows VM using the Azure portal.
+You then connected to the public IP address of the VM and managed it over RDP.
+You discovered how RDP in Azure provides a similar experience to logging on interactively to a physical computer.

+You learned that while RDP allows us to interact with the operating system and software of the virtual machine, the portal allows us to configure the virtual hardware and connectivity.
+We also could have used PowerShell or the Azure CLI, if a command-line or scriptable environment were preferred.

+## Check your knowledge

+1. When creating a Windows virtual machine in Azure, which port would you open using the INBOUND PORT RULES in order to allow remote-desktop access?

+[] HTTPS
+[] SSH (22)
+[ x ] RDP (3389)

+2. Suppose you have an application running on a Windows virtual machine in Azure.
+What is the best-practice guidance on where the app should store data files?

+[] The OS disk (C:)
+[] The Temporary disk (D:)
+[ x ] An attached data disk

+3. What is the final rule that is applied in every Network Security Group?

+[] Allow All
+[ x ] Deny All
+[] You configure the final rule to your needs